Epidemiology Personal Statement Example

-Being a part of such incredible work as a healthcare volunteer has piqued my interest in the epidemiology and disease prevention department.
+Being a part of such incredible work as a disease prevention volunteer during the covid 19 pandemic has piqued my interest in epidemiology and disease prevention.
 The natural sciences, mathematics, and human physiology were all areas in which I excelled long before I entered university.

 I felt compelled to learn about the various people I had met, identify patterns among them, and find ways to make a positive difference in as many people’s lives as possible.
 My whole life has been spent caring for ailing friends and family.
 I have earned the nickname “Dr. ABC” due to my many hours of reading up on health and disease topics and consulting with epidemiologists and biostatisticians.

 My social skills, cultural understanding, sense of agency, confidence, and sense of self have all improved due to my participation in interdisciplinary research teams and volunteer work in clinics and schools.
 What’s more, coming from a disadvantaged background and making it out has given me a deep empathy for those who are also struggling and a strong desire to give them the resources they need to improve their lives.

 My experience working and volunteering in high-pressure settings has taught me to maintain my composure no matter how intense the situation is.

 This expertise, born of solid time management and organisation, will help me tremendously in my research work, where I can confidently take on the rigours and expectations of the epidemiology program.
 I do all I can to boost people’s confidence and sense of competence, and I steer them gently toward solutions that make sense given their specific situations.

 As a result of my extensive involvement in a wide variety of volunteer, academic, and professional settings, I can communicate effectively with people of all walks of life, creeds, cultures, and backgrounds, and have even had strangers confide in me or seek advice from me, usually on matters of health.